 Although OFAC is not specific to healthcare compliance and the US Department of Health and Human Services (HHS) does not currently require screening of OFAC sanctions lists, healthcare organizations are still susceptible to hefty fines and penalties for breaking OFAC sanctions.
 This means healthcare providers have a responsibility to regularly check the SDN list to ensure compliance with all OFAC sanctions and regulations.

 OFAC’s SDN list is updated at random instead of on a predetermined schedule.
 This means it may be updated as often as a few times a week, or as rarely as once every six months.
 This makes it challenging to know when you should search the SDN list to see if names have been added or removed.
-To ensure OFAC compliance, we recommend screening the SDN list daily.
+To ensure OFAC compliance, we recommend screening against the SDN list daily.

 At ProviderTrust, we offer fully automated OFAC SDN and Non-SDN List monitoring.
 Our automatic monitoring program will help you reduce your organizational risk and ensure you stay compliant with OFAC sanctions and regulations.
 Adding automatic SDN List checks in addition to OIG and SAM exclusion monitoring allows your organization to stay compliant with all federal regulations – reducing your risk and upholding the highest standards of patient safety.